 The results?
 Delicious.
 These vegan fluffernutter cookies are phenomenal all on their own even without the marshmallows.
 One of my favorite foodie friends said that these cookies MINUS the marshmallows were among her top 5 favorite cookies of all time.
 So certainly if you’re not into marshmallows you can totally skip this step for a thinner, more spread out chewy cookie than the ones you see pictured here.
 I personally love the extra chew and sweetness lended by the marshmallows, but I’d encourage you to try them both ways to determine what you like the best.

-These vegan fluffernutter cookies are seriously delicious and are the perfect cure for whatever sweet and salty craving you might be currently experiencing.
+These vegan fluffernutter cookies are seriously delicious and are the perfect cure for a sweet tooth.
 Give them a try and let me know what you think!
 I can’t wait to see all those fluffy mounds of dough you all make on my Insta feed!
 Happy baking to you all and have a great week!